Facets of God Displayed in the Hebrew Aleph-Bet: Aleph, Bet, and Gimel

 A revelation of the Father's love is revealed in the sacrificial giving of His Son who bore the burden of our sin that plowed a path for a new eternal beginning with Him.

-"Bet" is a Household Tent
+"Bet"—A Household Tent

 The second letter of the Hebrew Aleph-Bet is "bet" (ב).
 "Bet" (ב) is represented by a picture of a tent implying the concepts of household and family.